McGREENS/COA-TASKFORCE-CHALLENGE-HABIYAREMYE-Laurier/README.md

 #### Features

-* Responsive Design: The gallery adapts seamlessly to different screen sizes and devices.
+* Responsive Design: The gallery goes with different screen sizes and devices.
 * Figma Design Accuracy: The implementation matches the provided Figma designs pixel-perfectly, including layout, spacing, typography, and visual styles.
 * Hover Interaction: Displays additional details when a user hovers over a photo.
-* Cross-browser Compatibility: Ensures consistent performance across modern web browsers such as Chrome, Firefox, Safari, and Edge.
+* Browser Compatibility: Ensures consistent performance across modern web browsers such as Chrome, Firefox, Safari, and Edge.

 #### Implementation